jaynarigara91/Chat_With_DataBase_AI_SQLChatBot/README.md

 ### Key Features
-- **Retrieval-Augmented Generation (RAG)**: Combines database retrieval with OpenAI's GPT-3.5 for accurate query responses.
 - **Natural Language Querying**: Use conversational queries to interact with the database.
 - **Gradio Interface**: A user-friendly web interface for inputting queries and displaying responses.
 - **SQL Database Integration**: Supports MySQL and other SQL databases.

 ## 🎯 Detailed Features
 1. **Conversational Database Querying**: Enables users to interact with SQL databases using natural language.
-2. **RAG-Based Query Processing**: Retrieves relevant information from the database and augments it with generative AI responses.
 3. **Secure Database Credentials Input**: Users can securely input database credentials for interaction.
 4. **LangChain and OpenAI Integration**: Seamlessly integrates LangChain for database connectivity and OpenAI's GPT-3.5 for response generation.
 5. **Interactive Gradio Interface**: Provides an intuitive interface for smooth user interaction.